PrincetonUniversity/installing_python_packages/README.md

 $ sbatch job.slurm
 ```

-If the run produces data that you want to back-up then copy or move it to `/tigress`:
+If the run produces data that you want to backup then copy or move it to `/tigress`:

 ```
 $ cp -r /scratch/gpfs/<NetID>/myjob /tigress/<NetID>